Ionel Ganea: Return to Romania

-In June 2006 he moved back to Romania, signing with Dinamo București on an initial one-year deal, claiming one of the reasons he chose Dinamo is that he was a good friend with its coach, Mircea Rednic.
-Ganea had to compete to earn a place in the team's offence with Ionel Dănciulescu and Claudiu Niculescu, scoring his first goal on 20 August in a 3–1 home victory against Politehnica Timișoara, one week later managing to score all the goals in a 4–0 win over Universitatea Craiova.
+In June 2006 he moved back to Romania, signing with Dinamo București on an initial one-year deal, claiming that one of the reasons he chose Dinamo was that he was good friends with its coach, Mircea Rednic.
+Ganea, along with Ionel Dănciulescu and Claudiu Niculescu, was part of a rotation system imposed by Rednic, as they were all prolific strikers but only two could start in any given match.
+Ganea scored his first goal on 20 August in a 3–1 home victory against Politehnica Timișoara, one week later managing to score all the goals in a 4–0 win over Universitatea Craiova.
 He scored a total of 14 goals in the first half of the season, also providing an assist for Niculescu's decisive goal in the 2–1 victory against Bayer Leverkusen in the 2006–07 UEFA Cup group stage which helped The Red Dogs reach the round of 32.
 However, in December, after just six months, Ganea broke his contract with Dinamo which managed to win the championship without him.

 He rejoined Rapid București on a record €350,000 salary per year.
 He scored his first goal for Rapid on 1 April 2007 in a loss to rivals Steaua București, then another one in a victory against Ceahlăul Piatra Neamț, having a total of 16 goals scored in the season, being the league's second top-scorer with two goals behind former teammate Claudiu Niculescu.
 The team also won the Cupa României but coach Răzvan Lucescu did not use him in the 2–1 win over Politehnica Timișoara in the final.

 In June 2007, Ganea was transferred from Rapid to Politehnica Timișoara in exchange for Ștefan Grigorie.
-On 7 May 2008 he made his last Liga I appearance in Politehnica's 4–1 home win over Farul Constanța in which he scored once, having a total of 183 matches with 73 goals scored in the competition, and also totaling 33 games with seven goals in European competitions (including 13 games with three goals in the Intertoto Cup).
+On 7 May 2008 he made his last Liga I appearance in Politehnica's 4–1 home win over Farul Constanța in which he scored once, totaling 183 matches with 73 goals in the competition and 33 games with seven goals in European competitions (including 13 games with three goals in the Intertoto Cup).

 He briefly returned on the pitch as a professional player only for one game on 22 September 2011 in a Cupa României match against Steaua București that ended with a 4–0 loss.